intesso/javascript-obstacles/README.md

 - ES5 :: **node.js** <= 0.x :: [**browser** caniuse +](http://caniuse.com/#search=es5)
 - ES6 (ECMAScript 2015) :: **io.js, node.js** > 0.x :: [**browser** caniuse ~](http://caniuse.com/#search=es6)

+*Transpilers might be helpful in using the next version of JavaScript even it is not fully supported by the engine (browser or node.js) by transpiling it into the currently supported version, but they also come at a cost and add another complexity.*

 --
 ### js obstacles